briangmilnes/APAS-AI/apas-ai/rules/RustRules.md

 #### Terminology alignment
 - Prefer standard programming-languages terminology alongside Rust usage: write `rust-term (programming-languages-term)` when referencing Rust-specific jargon (e.g., `blanket impl (polymorphic extension)`).

-#### Always choose the minimal solution
+#### Always choose the minimal solution (KISS)
-- Extend existing types/traits rather than creating new ones
+- Extend existing types/traits rather than creating new ones; look first for the smallest viable patch
-- When sketching designs, start with the smallest possible change
+- Start every sketch from the minimal change that satisfies the requirement before considering embellishments
-- Avoid over-engineering - most example code online is unnecessarily complex
+- Avoid over-engineering—most example code online is unnecessarily complex; remove anything that is not strictly required
-- Elegance comes from simplicity, not from adding features or abstractions
+- Elegance comes from simplicity: prefer direct, single-purpose code over layers of helpers or abstractions
-- Strongly prefer simpler, more elegant solutions over feature-heavy alternatives; resist adding optional knobs unless the problem demands them.
+- Strongly prefer simpler, more elegant solutions over feature-heavy alternatives; resist optional knobs unless the problem demands them
+- When in doubt, ask “does this extra code buy us behaviour the user requested?”—if not, keep it out

 #### Closure Mutation Patterns
 - **FnMut vs Fn**: When closures need to mutate captured variables, they require `FnMut` trait bounds